 This post was sponsored by Viamede Resort, but all opinions are authentically mine.
 Special thanks to Ben, Laura, Deanna, and the Viamede staff!

 Big hair+mouth.
 Word lover.
 Award-winning blogger.
-Health/wellness professional.
-Social media fiend.
+Freelance writer.
+Media commentator.
 Wife/mama/daughter/sister/friend.
-Dancehall Queen '83-present.
+Dancehall Queen for life.